Sliding-Scale Fees for Psychiatry Services for Texas Adolescents

 Oppositional Defiant Disorder (ODD)

 Oppositional Defiant Disorder (ODD) is a behavioral disorder characterized by defiance, hostility, and disobedience toward authority figures.
 This behavior disrupts family, school, and social life beyond typical teenage challenges.
-Early intervention with behavioral or family therapy, consistent parenting, and structured environments can effectively manage ODD symptoms and promote healthier relationships and coping skills for your teen.
+Early intervention with behavioral or family therapy, consistent parenting, and structured environments can help your teen effectively manage their ODD symptoms and promote healthier relationships and coping skills.

 Post-Traumatic Stress Disorder (PTSD)